Conforama Logo

 Conforama Symbol

-The designers decided to go for typography because the Conforama logo doesn’t contain anything but lettering.
+The designers chose typography because the Conforama logo consists solely of lettering.
 The round, streamlined font looks unusual, first of all, because of the truncated glyphs.
 Also noteworthy is the elongated foot of the letter “f,” which extends downwards beyond the line.
 This grotesque looks roughly similar to Bruum FY Bold by FONTYOU, Hereabouts Bold by Derrick Jackson, and Geon Extra Bold by “cretype.”
 The orange color makes the brand name look bright.
 And brightness is exactly the characteristic that best describes the work of an interior fashion trendsetter.